- 0 item(s)

 Made by Fred Stevens in 1966, this incomplete design is called "Whirling Log".

 It represents a lake in the centre with logs floating to the shore, pointing north, south, east and west.
 Male and female deities stand on the logs, with white corn, yellow pumpkin, grey bean, and black tobacco brought as gifts.

 See it at the Museum entrance.

 The Walrus has been on display here at the Horniman for more than a century.

 Our Walrus is an unusual taxidermy specimen, it appears stretched and 'over stuffed' as it lacks the skin folds a walrus in the wild would have.
-Over 100 years ago, only a few people had ever seen a live walrus, so it is hardly surprising that ours does not look true to life.
+Over 100 years ago, not many people (outside of Artic regions) had ever seen a live walrus, so it is hardly surprising that ours does not look true to life.

 See it in the Natural History Gallery.

 French horn, England

 This is the earliest known example of a hoop-shaped horn made in England.

 Before this time, most horns in England were short, straight instruments used in hunting.
 This circular design was patterned on horns played in French courts.
 William Bull – who made this instrument - is thought to be the earliest English maker to use the term 'French horn' to describe his instruments.